jkirchhefer/Base-Commerce-Sandbox-Test/README.md

 ## Getting Started
 * For each program, be sure to put in your credentials and the paths to where you'd like the program to write its files.
 * Make sure you have all the proper [packages](https://github.com/jkirchhefer/sandbox-test/blob/master/README.md#packages).
+* More information is available in each language's respective folder.
 * Consult the [Base Commerce technical documentation](https://confluence.basecommerce.net/bctd), if you're having any trouble.

 #### Packages